The Yockatomac Trek ™

 light red bar

 You are visiting The Yockatomac Trek, copyright © 2006 by Mary Shaw and Roy Weil.
 We encourage you to link to these pages or print copies for personal use.
 However, if you want to copy the material for any other use, you must ask us first.
 Other outdoor publications by the authors.
-Page updated 19-Apr-2007 by Roy Weil Comments to maintainer.
+Page updated 05-Jan-2009 by Roy Weil Comments to maintainer.